Fitzentoaster/MARIE-SIM/README.md

 # MARIE-SIM
-A constantly WIP Simulator for the MARIE architecture https://www.youtube.com/watch?v=V6Am1hbYUD4
+A Simulator and Assembler for the MARIE architecture https://www.youtube.com/watch?v=V6Am1hbYUD4

 # What is MARIE?